 Torrenting simply means file sharing.
-In most cases, there are restrictions to the type of data that is shared on the internet.
+In most cases, there are restrictions on the type of data that is shared on the internet.
 To bypass such security when downloading or file sharing, you use a VPN (Virtual Private Network) alongside the torrent software in what is otherwise known as VPN torrenting.
-But does a VPN hide torrenting from ISP?
+But, will a VPN protect me when torrenting, you may wonder.
+Or, does a VPN hide torrenting from ISPs?

-Yes, it does.
+Yes, it will, and it does.
 In fact, torrenting works differently from normal downloads altogether.
-While torrenting, the file is broken into small portions called packets and they are on a server which is called a seeder.
-At the same time, there are other people downloading the same file who are referred to as leechers and/or peers.
+While torrenting, the file is broken into small portions called packets, and they are on a server which is called a seeder.
+At the same time, there are other people downloading the same file who are referred to as leechers or peers.
 Each one of them has a different portion of the file that you are downloading.
 A torrent keeps track of which packet you have and where you are downloading it from (server, leecher, or peer).

-So can a VPN protect you when torrenting?
+So, will a VPN protect me when torrenting, you may still wonder?
 Yes, a VPN will secure you from these copyright trolls who, on behalf of the copyright owner, can sue you in a court of law for damages.

 Streaming vs Torrenting